icl-utk-edu/testsweeper/INSTALL.md

 ### Options

     make config [options]
+    or
+    python configure.py [options]

 Runs the `configure.py` script to detect your compiler and library properties, then creates a make.inc configuration file.
 You can also manually edit the make.inc file.
 Options are name=value pairs to set variables.
-The configure.py script can be invoked directly:

-    python configure.py [options]

-Running `configure.py -h` will print a help message with the current options.
-In addition to those listed in the Environment variables section above, options include:
+Besides the Environment variables and Options listed above, additional options include:

+    static
+        Whether to build as a static or shared library.
+        0               shared library (default)
+        1               static library

+    prefix
-    color={auto,yes,no} use ANSI colors in TestSweeper output static={0,1}        build as shared (default) or static library prefix              where to install, default /opt/slate.
+        Where to install, default /opt/slate.
-                        headers go   in ${prefix}/include,
+        Headers go   in ${prefix}/include,
         library goes in ${prefix}/lib${LIB_SUFFIX}

 These can be set in your environment or on the command line, e.g.,